Orange EV

-Orange EV is an American manufacturer of electric terminal tractors, also known as yard trucks, based in Kansas City, Kansas.
-Founded in 2012, the company was the first in the United States to commercially deploy electric terminal trucks, which are used for moving trailers in distribution centers, ports, and rail yards.
+Orange EV is an American manufacturer of electric terminal tractors, also known as yard trucks, and is based in Kansas City, Kansas.
+Founded in 2012, the company was the first in the United States to commercially deploy electric terminal trucks, which are used for moving trailers in distribution centers, seaports, rail yards, and other container and trailer handling operations.

 History

 Orange EV was established in 2012 by Kurt Neutgens and Wayne Mathisen in Kansas City, Kansas, to develop zero-emission terminal tractors.
-The company introduced its first electric yard truck, the T-Series, in 2015, targeting logistics and distribution industries seeking to reduce emissions and fuel costs.
-By 2016, Orange EV had deployed trucks at major U.S. distribution centers, including those operated by IKEA and Procter & Gamble.
+Mike Saxton joined them to lead business evolution and commercialization.
+The company introduced its prototype electric yard truck, the T-Series, in 2015, targeting logistics and distribution industries seeking to reduce emissions and fuel costs.
+By 2016, Orange EV had deployed trucks at major sites including those operated by DHL and Rail Management Services (RMS) of Carrix and for years led globally with the greatest # of commercially deployed and operating heavy-duty electric vehicles.

-In 2022, Orange EV expanded its manufacturing facility in Kansas City to meet growing demand, supported by federal and state incentives for electric vehicle adoption.
+In 2022, Orange EV gained it first private equity investment and again relocated while expanding its manufacturing facility in Kansas City to meet growing demand, supported by federal and state incentives for electric vehicle adoption.
 The company received the 2023 Clean Energy Business Award from the Kansas City Area Development Council for its contributions to sustainable transportation.
 As of 2025, Orange EV’s trucks are used by logistics firms like NSSL Global and operate in over 40 U.S. states, with deployments at ports, warehouses, and intermodal facilities.